kaya3/MJr/doc/statements.md

 A `put` statement writes a pattern to the current grid at a given position, if it is not already present there.
 The position determines the top-left corner of where the pattern should be written.
 The pattern's type must be an [output pattern type](types.md#pattern-types).

 A `put` statement always "returns false", even when writing the pattern changes the grid.
-This is because even when a `put` statement is not idempotent, it is normally intended only execute once per execution of their containing block.
+This is because even when a `put` statement is not idempotent, it is normally not intended to repeat.

 <pre>
 put <i>Expression</i> at <i>Expression</i>